Voyage through the Hidden Physics of the Cosmic Web: The unknowns of the unseen cosmic web in X-ray light

 Both numerical simulations and observations show that deviations from a smooth, spherical distribution become increasingly important towards the outer edges of clusters of galaxies, with inhomogeneities manifesting themselves over a broad range of spatial scales (for a recent review, see \citealt{Walker2019}).
 On large scales, high density, low entropy streams of gas from cosmic web filaments, coherent over mega-parsec scales, are predicted to penetrate deep into the cluster interior, generating bulk and turbulent gas motions, and producing shocks and contact discontinuities as they interact with the surrounding, virialized ICM \citep{Zinger2016,Zinger2018}.
 On smaller scales, infalling gas substructures around tens of kpc across lead to gas clumping that is ubiquitous throughout the cluster outskirts \citep[e.g.][]{nagai11,zhuravleva13,roncarelli13,vazza13,battaglia15}.
 The contributions of these infalling clumps to X-ray emission increases toward the low-density region in cluster outskirts, where they are less efficiently disrupted by ram-pressure stripping from the surrounding ICM.
 At present, largely due to their low surface brightness, the physical properties of these gas clumps and streams remain almost completely unexplored.

 \textbf{How is matter funneled into the most massive knots of the cosmic web?
-How and when does the accreted matter mix with the rest of the ICM?} All existing major X-ray telescopes have, by now, dedicated extensive amounts of exposure time to understanding the thermodynamical properties of the ICM in the cluster outskirts, using \textit{Suzaku} \citep{urban14,simionescu13,simionescu17}, \textit{Chandra} \citep{morandi14}, and combining \textit{XMM-Newton} and Sunyaev-Zel'dovich (SZ) measurements with \textit{Planck} \citep{ghi19,ett19}.
-These observations have given us a first taste of the richness of cluster outskirts physics, revealing the onset of an increasingly inhomogeneous gas density \citep{Simionescu11,Eckert2012,Eckert15,Tchernin16}, and multiple large-scale structure filaments connecting massive clusters to the cosmic web \citep{werner2008,Eckert15_Nature,connor2018}.
+How and when does the accreted matter mix with the rest of the ICM?} All existing major X-ray telescopes have, by now, dedicated extensive amounts of exposure time to understanding the thermodynamical properties of the ICM in the cluster outskirts, including \textit{Suzaku} \citep{urban14,simionescu13,simionescu17}, \textit{Chandra} \citep{morandi14}, and combinations of \textit{XMM-Newton} and Sunyaev-Zel'dovich (SZ) measurements with \textit{Planck} \citep{ghi19,ett19}.
+These observations have given us a first taste of the richness of cluster outskirts physics, revealing the onset of an increasingly inhomogeneous gas density \citep{Simionescu11,Eckert2012,Eckert15,Tchernin16}, and multiple large-scale structure filaments connecting massive clusters to the cosmic web (\citealt{werner2008,Eckert15_Nature,connor2018}; and, most recently, the deep scan observations of Abell 3391/95 obtained during the performance verification phase of \textit{eROSITA}; \citealt{reiprich2020}).

-But this is just the beginning. \textbf{Numerical simulations predict that the signatures of gas clumping become more and more dominant as we move beyond $r_{\rm 200c}$, into a radial regime that has yet to be probed by X-ray observations (as shown in the bottom-right panel of Figure \ref{fig:cluster_sx}).} The Cosmic Web Explorer will map the X-ray emissivity in galaxy clusters $3-5$ times further in radius than the \textit{Athena} Wide Field Imager (WFI), out to the edge of their X-ray halos marked by the accretion shock.
-With its large grasp (16 times that of the WFI), a lower and more stable instrumental background, and maintaining a sufficient spatial resolution (5") to identify both small-scale and large-scale asymmetries, \textbf{the proposed mission will reveal the full picture of large-scale structure formation that is currently hidden from us.}
+But this is just the beginning. \textbf{Numerical simulations predict that the signatures of gas clumping become more and more dominant as we move beyond $r_{\rm 200c}$, into a radial regime that has yet to be probed routinely by X-ray observations (as shown in the bottom-right panel of Figure \ref{fig:cluster_sx}).} The Cosmic Web Explorer proposed here will map the X-ray emissivity in galaxy clusters $3-5$ times further in radius than the \textit{Athena} Wide Field Imager (WFI), out to the edge of their X-ray halos marked by the accretion shock.
+With its large grasp (16 times that of the WFI), a lower and more stable instrumental background, and maintaining a sufficient spatial resolution (5$^{\prime\prime}$) to identify both small-scale and large-scale asymmetries, \textbf{the proposed mission will reveal the full picture of large-scale structure formation that is currently hidden from us.}